kode4food/interpol/doc/Language_Reference.md

 #### empty(array)
 Returns true or false depending on whether or not the provided array is empty.

+#### keys(value)
+Returns the keys of the Object or indexes of the Array passed to it.
+If the Array is sparse (has gaps) it will only return the indexes with assigned values.

 ### string
 Provides functionality for manipulating strings.